 Guidelines for Internships:

-All internships, including student qualification and participation, must meet the Guidelines For Internships and Practicums set forth by Lake Forest College as well as requirements established by Department of Economics and Business.
+All internships, including student qualification and participation, must meet the Guidelines For Internships and Practicums set forth by Lake Forest College as well as requirements established by Department of Economics, Business and Finance.
 Guidelines, requirements and conditions for internships may change or be updated from time to time.
 For convenience and continuity, current college and department requirements are combined together in this document.
-Final approval as to what internships qualify for Econ\ Bus credit as well as limits for student participation is at the sole discretion of Lake Forest College and the Department of Economics and Business.
+Final approval as to what internships qualify for Econ\ Bus\Fin credit as well as limits for student participation is at the sole discretion of Lake Forest College and the Department of Economics, Business and Finance.